Ware River Watershed

 Ware River Public Access Management Plan

 DCR's Ware River Watershed Public Access Management Plan describes the management policies that allow people to recreate on Ware River watershed lands while still protecting water quality.
-An update to the 2010 Ware River Wateshed Public Access Management Plan is now in process.
-The following information has been developed for this plan update:
+The Division of Water Supply Protection completed the Ware River Watershed Public Access Management Plan Update (2023) in September 2023.
+2023 Ware River Watershed Public Access Management Summary provides an overview of these polices by activity; click here for additional maps and fact sheets.

 More info for Ware River Watershed